jcejohnson/pydantic-demo/README.md

-# Learning pydantic with a simple actors json file.
+# Managing and Migrating Data with pydantic

 This repository explores methods for managing and migrating data across versions using pydantic models.